NON-STATE ACTORS IN EDUCATION

 Profit-making: See Multi-level regulations.

-Taxes and subsidiesAssisted private schools receive subsidies subject to conditions prescribes by the 1997 Education Act (amended 2008) and the 2011 Commonwealth of Dominica Arrangement of Regulations, including subsidies for school maintenance, furniture or equipment, building, staff salaries, or any other purpose approved by the Minister.
-No information was found regarding private schools.
+Taxes and subsidiesAssisted private schools receive subsidies subject to conditions set in the 1997 Education Act and 2011 Commonwealth of Dominica Arrangement of Regulations.
+Government subsidies cover school maintenance, provision of furniture or equipment, infrastructure development, and payment of staff salaries.

 Quality of teaching and learning

-Curriculum and education standards: Assisted schools must comply with the national curricula and learning standards.
-However, private schools are not required to follow the national curriculum but must provide a detailed plan of their curricula and instructions at the moment of application for Ministerial approval.
-Private schools may implement their curricula and own school learning project.
+Curriculum and education standards: Assisted schools are required to follow the national curriculum and learning standards.
+Private schools are not required to follow the national curriculum, but must provide a detailed plan of their curriculum and learning material, which is subject to government approval.

-Textbooks and learning materials: Assisted schools must follow the prescribed lists of textbooks and practices as all the public schools.
-However, in religious classes, the textbooks are determined by the school's religious community or body.
+Textbooks and learning materials: Assisted schools must follow the government-prescribed list of textbooks and learning materials, similar to public schools.
+However, textbooks used for religious instruction can be determined by the school's religious community or body.

-Teaching profession: According to each academic level, all teaching staff employed at a private school must have the same minimum qualifications as in an equivalent public schools (art.
-113).
-The Chief Education Officer may declare any person who does not possess the minimum qualification to be unfit for employment as a teacher in a private school.
+Teaching profession: All teaching staff employed at private schools must have the same minimum qualifications as equivalent public schools (Article 113).
+The Chief Education Officer may declare any person who does not possess the minimum qualifications to be unfit for employment as a teacher in a private school.

-Corporal punishment: In the enforcement of discipline in public schools, assisted private schools and private schools degrading or injurious treatment shall not be administered.
+Corporal punishment: Degrading punishment or treatment resulting in injury is prohibited in the enforcement of discipline in assisted private schools and private schools.
 However, according to the Education Act, corporal punishment may be administered in state schools where no other punishment is considered suitable or effective.
 Corporal punishment can only be administered by the deputy principal or any teacher appointed in writing.
-It must be registered in the punishment book and as prescribed by the regulations.
-If other people than those named in the article administer such corporal punishment they are guilted of an offence and liable to pay a fine of one thousand dollars.
-In any event the minister can always decide to abolish corporal punishment in public and assisted schools (art.
-49).
+It must be registered in the punishment book and only administered as prescribed by the regulations.
+If other people than those named in the Article administer corporal punishment they are considered guilty of an offence and liable to a fine of one thousand dollars.
+In any event, the minister can always decide to abolish corporal punishment in public and assisted schools (Article 49).

 Equitable access

-Fee-setting: According to the Commonwealth of Dominica Arrangement of Regulations (2011), private or assisted private schools are not allowed to increase their fees or charge additional fees without the Minister's approval.
-If an institution intends to increase its fees, it must submit a request with at least one term notice to the Minister and the student parents or tutors (art.
-83).
+Fee-setting: According to the 2011 Commonwealth of Dominica Arrangement of Regulations, private or assisted private schools are prohibited from increasing their fees or charging additional fees without the Minister's approval.
+If an institution intends to increase its fees, it must submit a request, and provide at least one term of notice to the Minister and parents/guardians (Article 83).

-Admission selection and processes: A private school which denies admission to a child or expels a student on account of race or political affiliation of the parents of the student is found guilty of an indictable offence and liable on conviction to a fine of ten thousands dollars (art.
-114)
+Admission selection and processes: A private school which denies admission to a child or expels a student on account of race or parental political affiliation is considered guilty of an offence and liable upon conviction to a fine of ten thousands dollars (Article 114).

 Quality assurance, monitoring and accountability

-School board: Assisted private schools must be managed by a Board of Management, whereas in private schools the proprietor is responsible for the schools management (education regulations 2011).
-The Board of Management of an assisted private school must include representation of parents, teachers, staff, and personnel appointed by the Minister and by the school proprietor.
-In case a parent teacher association does not exist, the principal can also establish a school committee composed by parents, teachers and members of the community in the number set by the principal.
-In case the proprietor is a member of religious community or a body a member of the board of management should belong to that body/community.
+School board: Assisted private schools must be managed by a Board of Management, which includes representatives of parents, teachers, staff, and personnel appointed by the Minister and by the school proprietor.
+If a parent teacher association does not exist, the principal can also establish a school committee composed by parents, teachers and members of the community.
+If the school provider is a member of religious community or body, one member from the board of management should belong to that body/community.

-Reporting requirements: Assisted private schools must follow the same reporting requirements as those established for public schools.
-Private schools must provide the Minister with the information required by the regulations or any other deemed necessary by the educational authority.
-All private schools must be registered in the Private School Register, which must be annually certified.
-(Education Act 1997 amended in 2008).
+Reporting requirements: Assisted private schools must follow the same reporting requirements as those required for public schools.
+Private schools must provide the Minister with any information required by the regulations or deemed necessary by the educational authority.
+All private schools must be registered in the Private Schools Register (Education Act 1997).

-School inspection: The Minister or the Chief Education Officer may authorize a person to enter any private or assisted educational institution to inspect the facilities to verify compliance with the regulations for authorization permit.
+School inspection: The Minister or Chief Education Officer may authorise a person to enter any private or assisted educational institution to inspect the facilities and verify their compliance with the regulations.
 For more information, see Multi-level regulations.

-Student assessment: All students in Dominica participate in the National Assessments, the Caribbean Secondary Education Certificate (CSEC) to enter tertiary education.
+Student assessment: All students participate in National Assessments and the Caribbean Secondary Education Certificate (CSEC) to enter tertiary education.
 For more information, see Multi-level regulations.

 Diplomas and degrees: No information was found.